DeNederlandscheBank/termate/README.rst

         :target: https://github.com/psf/black
         :alt: Code style: black

-*Your Python companion for using terminology databases in NLP analyses*
+*Your Python companion for using termbases in NLP analyses*

 *Termate* is a Python package for terminology management with the TermBase eXchange (TBX) format